stojshic/st/README.md

 	cd st-distrotube
     sudo make clean install

-NOTE: Installing st-distrotube will overwrite your existing st installation.
+NOTE: Installing st-distrotube will overwrite your existing st installation so make a backup of your current config if you need it.